Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 PILOT PHYSICAL FLOW ACCOUNT FOR PLASTIC MATERIAL

-The pilot physical flow account for plastic material comprises 14 variables - expressed in kilotonnes - that describe the production and fate of plastic products in the Canadian economy.
-The table is currently produced as a pilot project with preliminary estimates only.
+The pilot physical flow account for plastic material comprises 17 variables - expressed in tonnes - that describe the production and fate of plastic products in the Canadian economy.
+The account includes breakdowns by product category, resin type, and province and territory.
+The table is currently produced as a pilot project with experimental estimates only.
 The following section briefly describes the variables in the account and outlines their predominant data sources and compilation methods.

-The mass of plastic resins contained in products produced for Canadian consumption each year (produced plastic) is calculated using a custom input-output model based on Statistics Canada's Supply and Use Tables, which is combined with data from its Canadian International Merchandise Trade Database and Industrial Products Price Index to create a stable price time series to convert monetary values to physical quantities.
+The amount of plastic resin contained in products produced for Canadian consumption each year is calculated using a custom input-output model based on Statistics Canada's Supply and Use Tables, which is combined with data from its Canadian International Merchandise Trade Database, Annual Survey of Manufacturing and Logging Industries, and Industrial Producer Price Index to create a stable price time series to convert monetary values to physical quantities.
+The total is broken down into plastic in products produced domestically, and the plastic content of net trade, i.e. plastic in imported items less plastic in exported items.

-Of total discarded plastic, a small fraction is leaked permanently to the environment (leaked plastic) - based on data from consulting reports - while the majority is collected by waste and recycling management systems (collected plastic waste).
-Of collected plastic, a fraction is diverted for material recovery (diverted plastic waste) and the remainder is directly sent for disposal (directly disposed plastic waste).
-Of diverted plastic, a fraction gets sorted and baled for use by recyclers (baled plastic), and the remainder is sent for disposal (primary processor residual).
-A fraction of baled plastic is converted into material ready for use in the production of new products (recycled plastic), while the residual is sent for disposal (final processor residual).
+Of total discarded plastic, a small fraction is leaked permanently to the environment - based on data from consulting reports - while the majority is collected by waste and recycling management systems.
+Of collected plastic, a fraction is diverted for material recovery and the remainder is directly sent for disposal.
+Of diverted plastic, a fraction gets sorted and baled for use by recyclers, and the remainder is sent for disposal.
+A fraction of sorted and baled plastic - adjusted for net trade - is converted into recycled plastic pellets and flakes ready for use in the production of new products, and the residual is sent for disposal.

 The main data sources for collected, diverted, and baled plastic are Statistics Canada's Waste Management Industry Survey (WMIS), annual reports from industry associations, producer responsibility programs, and provincial waste and recycling programs.